scottvr/homofo/README.md

 # HoMofo – Homophonic Respeller

-Transform ordinary English text into clever, whimsical “sound-alike” respellings.
+Transform ordinary English text into "creative" respellings.
+Bypass copyright filters in AI models, etc. general AInarchy.

 #### Overview
 HoMofo reads an input text (file or stdin), tokenizes it into words, punctuation, and whitespace, and replaces each word with a homophonic alternative.
 It supports: